awsdocs/amazon-emr-management-guide/doc_source/emr-studio-cluster-templates.md

    Each cluster template that you create must include the following options:

    **Input parameters**
-   + SubnetId – The ID of the subnet where the cluster will be launched\.
-EMR Studio fills this value the Workspace's subnet ID\.
-**Important**
-Use the SubnetId parameter name throughout your whole cluster template when you specify a subnet\.
-EMR Studio does not support multiple subnets for Amazon EMR cluster features like instance fleets\.
    + ClusterName – A name for the cluster to help users identify it after it has been provisioned\.

    **Output**
    + ClusterId – The ID of the newly\-provisioned EMR cluster\.

    Following is an example AWS CloudFormation template in YAML format for a cluster with two nodes\.
-The example template includes the required template options, and defines additional input parameters for `EmrRelease` and `ClusterInstanceType`\.
+The example template includes the required template options and defines additional input parameters for `EmrRelease` and `ClusterInstanceType`\.

    ```
    AWSTemplateFormatVersion: 2010-09-09

    Parameters:
-     SubnetId:
-       Type: "String"
      ClusterName:
        Type: "String"
        Default: "Example_Two_Node_Cluster"